kaller01/totally-legit-spotify-downloader/README.md

 ![](https://i.giphy.com/media/Vk7VKS50xcSC4/giphy.webp)

 # Want to download your spotify playlist?
 I wanted to download songs from a spotify playlist, doing it one by one?
 No way.
 So I looked around and nothing seemed to work.
 So I obviously had to made my own script for it.
+This script does not actually download from Spotify, since that is very hard.
+It instead uses some website I found that seemed to have a lot of songs. https://myfreemp3.vip/
+It does however get the song data from Spotify

 ## 1. Copy all songs in a spotify playlist songs.txt
 Should look something like this: